Anku5hk/Programmers_guide_to_Python/book.md

 finally:
   file.close()

-## Example 3: Now doing same as above using "with" statement
+## Example 3: Now doing same as above example using "with" statement
 with open("sample.txt") as f:
   print(f.read())
 # Notice: no need to call close() method, "with" has you covered